 Electronic shutters

 An electronic shutter is a function of an image sensor that allows it to activate and deactivate its reading of light over a set period of exposure without the aid of mechanical curtains or blades.
 For example, if your shutter speed is set to 1/100 second, the image sensor will read the light values striking its surface for 1/100 second.
 It activates upon pressing the shutter button and deactivates after the set period.
-Electronic shutters can attain incredibly fast exposures, with some cameras reaching speeds of 1/32,000 second!
+Electronic shutters can attain incredibly fast exposures, with some cameras reaching speeds of 1/180,000 second!
 In addition, they’re totally silent, and, like leaf shutters, free from the vibrations induced by shutter shock.
-Unfortunately, currently available electronic shutters have several disadvantages: rolling shutter, absolutely no flash synchronization, and the potential for banding when used with high-frequency lights, such as fluorescent tubes and LEDs.
+Unfortunately, currently available electronic shutters have several disadvantages: a slight reduction in picture quality due to reduced bit-depth, rolling shutter, no or reduced flash synchronization, and the potential for banding when used with high-frequency lights, such as fluorescent tubes and LEDs.

 The remaining disadvantages of electronic shutters all stem from the rolling shutter effect.
-Most cameras disable the flash when shot with an electronic shutter because the results would be similar to using a focal plane shutter above the X‑sync speed (see above).
-Lastly, at faster shutter speeds, electronic shutters may capture banding in the light cast by LEDs and fluorescent bulbs and tubes.
-Lights operate at the utility frequency of the AC current in your country.
-In North America, the AC frequency is 60 hz, which means that the power to the light cycles on and off sixty times per second.
-Unlike mid- to high-wattage tungsten bulbs, which retain enough heat through their off cycles so as not to show a noticeable light loss, LED and fluorescent lights lose and gain brightness sixty times per second.
-When taking a picture under such lighting conditions, the scene’s ambient light levels would fluctuate as the electronic shutter scans sequential lines of pixels.
-The resulting pattern, a gradual transition between light and dark across portions of the photograph lit by the light source, is known as banding.
+Most cameras disable the flash when using an electronic shutter because the results would be similar to using a focal plane shutter above the X‑sync speed.
+Additionally, at faster shutter speeds, electronic shutters may capture banding in the light cast by LEDs and fluorescent bulbs.
+These lights operate at the utility frequency of the AC current, which in North America is 60 Hz, causing the light to cycle on and off sixty times per second.
+Unlike tungsten bulbs, which retain heat and brightness through their off cycles, LED and fluorescent lights fluctuate in brightness.
+When taking a picture under such lighting, the scene’s ambient light levels change as the electronic shutter scans sequential lines of pixels, resulting in a gradual transition between light and dark areas in the photograph, known as banding.